hustcselwb/NeuralCP/README.md

 NeuralCP is a research codebase for parameter-efficient adaptation of decoder-only language models.
 The repository centers on a two-stage workflow:

-1. Train a temporary LoRA teacher on a task.
+1. Train a temporary LoRA module on a task.
-2. Consolidate the teacher's useful behavior back into a base model with selective module updates, attribution, replay, and optional memory-aware extensions.
+2. Consolidate the LoRA's useful behavior back into a base model with selective module updates, attribution, replay, and optional memory-aware extensions.

 The release in this folder is a cleaned GitHub-ready version built from the original `/root/lora-teacher` workspace.
 It keeps the core code layout and the commands you were actually using, while removing generated artifacts, caches, machine-specific clutter, and one-off utilities.